mariergattard/Tristan-albatross/README.md

 The analysis generates key outputs such as:

-GLM minimum age: Generalised linear model (GLM) results for the influence of minimum age on the detectability of nesting albatrosses.
+###GLM minimum age###: Generalised linear model (GLM) results for the influence of minimum age on the detectability of nesting albatrosses.
 Males and Females analysed separately.
 GLM model comparison: Generalised linear models (GLM) testing the effects of incubating parent (sex, minimum age) and nest characteristics (slope and aspect) on detectability of Tristan albatrosses in a 31 cm resolution satellite image (n=52).
 Chi-squared test: Determine whether the proportion of nesting males and females detectable in the satellite image were equal.
 Observer performance: Summary of detection metrics (F-score, precision and recall values) for presumed albatrosses annotated by nine observers relative to gold standard and active nests.